 Preparation of manuscripts for publication in scientific journals.

 Required to communicate well with other scientists worldwide.

-Candidate should have minimum 5 years research experience in biochemistry, molecular biology, cell biology and genomics in an academic setting or equivalent, PhD preferred
+Candidate should have PhD degree and a minimum 8 years research experience in biochemistry, molecular biology, cell biology and genomics in an academic setting or equivalent.